FrankKesel/xilinx_tools/kria/opencv_kernel/opencv_design.md

 * Follow the steps as described in the tutorial [kernel_based_design](../kernel_based_design/kernel_based_design.md#generate-the-programmable-logic-binary).
 The bash script is again in the folder `system` but is called `link_convolution.sh`.
 You should have already the extensible platform from the previous tutorial, which will be reused here.

 ---
-## Generate a device tree overlay file
+## Generate a Device Tree Overlay File
 * Follow the steps as described in the tutorial [kernel_based_design](../kernel_based_design/kernel_based_design.md#generate-a-device-tree-overlay-file).

 ---
-## File transfer and directories on the target
+## File Transfer and Directories on the Target
 * You can also follow the steps as described in the tutorial [kernel_based_design](../kernel_based_design/kernel_based_design.md#file-transfer-and-directories-on-the-target):
   * Make a project directory `/home/ubuntu/projects/convolution`
   * From the Github folder `reference_files/kria/bash_scripts` copy the complete content to the Kria project folder `/home/ubuntu/projects/convolution`